 - The plan administrator has up to 180 days to review the order and determine whether it meets the plan rules.

 - The plan administrator either qualifies the order and begins processing the division or rejects the order because it does not meet plan rules.

 - If the order is rejected the plan will not divide the account and you must return to court for the judge’s signature on a new order and resubmit it to the plan for review.

 - If the order is qualified by the plan administrator then the plan assets will be divided based on the order and distributed or assigned to the alternate payee based on the QDRO terms.

 Other employee benefit plans, such as executive compensation and stock plans, can be segregated by a similar order but they do not have the Q in QDRO because the benefit plans are not qualified plans under ERISA and IRS regulations.
 These orders are also domestic relations orders (DROs) and the same issues can arise if these orders are not properly drafted.
 The rules on these plans may be even more complex than a 401k plan and require advanced understanding of ERISA and other benefit plan regulations to efficiently complete the division of these assets.
 I also have experience working with executive compensation plans and can assist in drafting these orders.

-Need a QDRO?
+Need a QDRO in Texas?

 The easiest way to prepare for an effective QDRO is to properly define the division of retirement plan assets during the divorce process so if you work with Fort Worth divorce lawyer Adam Kielich for your divorce, we can make sure the QDRO will gain approval by the plan.

 We will discuss your needs for a QDRO or DRO for benefit plan assets while discussing strategy for your divorce.